She kneels down next to me and presses her palm to the side of my face.

 That maybe, for a brief time, we’re all just angels temporarily hiding as humans.

-She tells me that it’s naïve to believe that this world is what it seems.
+It’s naïve to believe that this world is what it seems.

 Beyond the infinite expanse where space kisses time.